usr-thomas/ApertureOSnew/README.md

 Download the **aperture.txt** ascii art which is the aperture science ascii art which looks like this: ![image](assets/ascii.png)

-****Note: The ascii file does NOT come automatically with the orange, you set that up. we will talk about that later.**
+****Note: The ascii file does NOT come automatically with the orange**

+Then navigate to **jsonc-files in this** repository and choose between configorange or configblue.
+These configs are for the blue and orange versions of the aperture science logos.
+The cyan one looks like this: ![image]{assets/asciicyan.png}

+and the orange one looks like this: °[image[{assets/asciiorange.png}

 Test it by running **cat** on the file. if it shows up, great! if not, youre done. download another ascii file or make your own.